peerlinks/peerlinks/README.md

 * No server required
 * Untrusted parties help distribute messages
 * Invites reveal messages to new participants
-* The "invite chain" does not involve more than 3 people
+* The "invite chain" involves 3 people or less
 * Write access expires after 99 days.

 **NOTE: The protocol is still under development.
 Breaking changes will be